 One goal of follow-up care is to check for a recurrence, which means that the tumor has come back.
 A tumor recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.
-Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors including the type of tumor originally diagnosed and the types of treatment given.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type of tumor first diagnosed and the types of treatment given.